Tsukoyachi/Domotech/README.md

 Model of a home automation system based on arduino

 # Feature :
-- [x] Functional base with automated light, heat, and window
+- [x] Functional base with automated light, heat, and aeration
 - [x] Make functional website to view sensor values, control the house and modify the thermostat

 # Future ideas :